‘Feigning joy and surprise at the gifts we despise over mulled wine with you’

 A dry, bold red wine is preferable for making a mulled wine – especially one that lends itself to more fruity flavours.

-We believe our 2012 Anima Cabernet Sauvignon from Aurelia Vișinescu is the perfect base for your Christmas drink, with its complex, complimentary aromas of blackcurrants, black cherries and cinnamon.
+We think a hearty Cabernet Sauvignon is the perfect base for your Christmas drink, with its complex, complimentary aromas of blackcurrants, black cherries and cinnamon.
 However, if this isn’t to your liking, a quality Merlot will also comfortably do the job.

 So, what are you waiting for?
 Christmas is around the corner.
 Treat yourself to a glass or two before the season’s over.